susumutomita/ETHTokyo2024/README.md

 ## Features

-- **Peer-to-Peer Takeout Orders**: ETHToGo allows users to place orders directly with local restaurants using smart contracts, eliminating the need for centralized intermediaries.
+- **Direct Interaction between Chefs and Customers**: ChefConnect allows chefs to accept catering orders individually, with transactions and contracts managed through automated smart contracts.
-- **Token-Based Loyalty Program**: Users earn tokens for each order, which can be used for discounts, access to exclusive menu items, or traded in secondary markets.
+- **Token-Based Loyalty Program**: Users earn tokens for each transaction, which can be redeemed for discounts, access to exclusive menus, or traded on secondary markets.
-- **Decentralized Review System**: Reviews and ratings are stored on the blockchain, ensuring they are tamper-proof and trustworthy.
-Only verified users who have made purchases can leave reviews.
+- **Decentralized Review System**: All reviews and ratings are stored on the blockchain, ensuring they are tamper-proof and trustworthy.
+Only verified purchasers can leave reviews.
-- **Integration with BNB Chain Ecosystem**: Leverages BNB Chain's fast, low-cost transactions and Greenfield for secure data storage, providing seamless interaction with other decentralized applications.
+- **Integration with BNB Chain Ecosystem**: Leverages the fast and low-cost transactions of the BNB Chain, along with Greenfield for secure data storage, enabling seamless interaction with other decentralized applications.
-- **Regional Tokens for Local Economies**: Specific tokens can be issued for different regions, promoting local economic growth and strengthening community ties.
+- **Regional Tokens for Local Economies**: Tokens specific to different regions can be issued, promoting local economic growth.
-- **NFT-Based Special Offers**: Restaurants can offer limited edition menu items or special promotions as NFTs, which users can purchase, trade, or redeem.
+- **NFT-Based Special Offers**: Chefs can offer limited-time menu items or special promotions as NFTs, which users can purchase, trade, or redeem.

 ## Technologies Used

-- **Blockchain**: BNB Chain for handling transactions and smart contract execution.
+- **Blockchain**: Utilizes BNB Chain for transaction processing and smart contract execution.
-- **Smart Contracts**: Developed in Solidity to manage orders, payments, loyalty rewards, and governance.
+- **Smart Contracts**: Developed using Solidity to manage orders, payments, loyalty rewards, and governance.
-- **Decentralized Storage**: Utilizes BNB Greenfield and IPFS for secure, permanent storage of menu data and order history.
+- **Decentralized Storage**: Uses BNB Greenfield and IPFS for secure, permanent storage of menu data and order history.
-- **Web3 Wallet Integration**: MetaMask and WalletConnect support for secure payment processing and NFT management.
+- **Web3 Wallet Integration**: Supports MetaMask and WalletConnect for secure payment processing and NFT management.
-- **Frontend Development**: Built with React.js for an interactive and user-friendly interface.
+- **Frontend Development**: Built using Next.js for an interactive and user-friendly interface.
-- **Backend and Database**: Node.js with Express for server-side logic, MongoDB for managing decentralized data.
+- **Backend and On-Chain App**: Backend logic is processed through smart contracts, functioning as an on-chain application.

 ## System Overview

-ETHToGo integrates several Web3 technologies to create a decentralized ecosystem for food ordering.
-Key components include BNB Chain-based smart contracts for secure transactions, decentralized storage solutions for data integrity, and tokenomics to incentivize user engagement and loyalty.
-The use of NFTs enables unique customer experiences, such as special menu items and exclusive offers.
+ChefConnect combines various Web3 technologies to build a decentralized ecosystem for catering orders.
+It uses BNB Chain-based smart contracts for secure transactions and decentralized storage solutions for data integrity.
+Tokenomics enhance user engagement and loyalty, while NFTs offer unique customer experiences such as special menu items and exclusive offers.

 ## Screenshots